-(a) For purposes of cannabis sold to consumers:

-- (1) A single package shall contain not more than one ounce of cannabis or the equivalent thereof, as set forth in section 3 of the act. - (2) The standard serving of an edible cannabis product shall contain not more than five milligrams of total THC. - (3) Each single standardized serving of an edible cannabis product in a multiple-serving package shall be physically demarcated and readily separable in a way that enables a reasonable person to easily determine (1) how much of the edible cannabis product constitutes a single standardized serving and (2) the maximum possible amount of total THC contained in the entire package, provided that if such demarcation and separation is impracticable, then the entire package shall contain not more than five milligrams of total THC.
-Notwithstanding the foregoing, cannabis beverage products shall contain not more than one single standardized serving. - (4) A multiple-serving package of an edible cannabis product shall contain not more than one hundred milligrams of total THC. - (5) Each cannabis oil cartridge or similarly designed product shall contain not more than three hundred milligrams of total THC. - (b) For purposes of cannabis sold to qualifying patients and caregivers: - (1) A single package shall contain not more than five ounces of cannabis or the equivalent thereof, as set forth in section 3 of the act. - (2) The standard serving of an edible cannabis product shall contain not more than twentyfive milligrams of total THC. - (3) Each single standardized serving of an edible cannabis product in a multiple-serving package shall be physically demarcated and readily separable in a way that enables a reasonable person to easily determine (1) how much of the edible cannabis product constitutes a single standardized serving and (2) the maximum possible amount of total THC contained in the entire package, provided that if such demarcation and separation is impracticable, then the entire package shall contain not more than twenty-five milligrams of total THC. - (4) A multiple-serving package of an edible cannabis product shall contain not more than five hundred milligrams of total THC. - (c) The design and materials used to package cannabis shall meet the following requirements: - (1) Packaging shall be child-resistant, tamper-resistant and light-resistant based on the following standards: - (A) Packaging shall be deemed child-resistant if it satisfies the standard for "special packaging" as set forth in the Poison Prevention Packaging Act of 1970 Regulations, 16 CFR 1700.1(b)(4);
+- (a) For purposes of adult-use cannabis sold to consumers: - (1) A single package shall contain not more than one ounce of cannabis or the equivalent thereof, as set forth in section 3 of the act. - (2) The standard serving of an edible cannabis product shall contain not more than five milligrams of total THC. - (3) Each single standardized serving of an edible cannabis product in a multiple-serving package shall be physically demarcated and readily separable in a way that enables a reasonable person to easily determine (1) how much of the edible cannabis product constitutes a single standardized serving and (2) the maximum possible amount of total THC contained in the entire package, provided that if such demarcation and separation is impracticable, then the entire package shall contain not more than five milligrams of total THC.
+Notwithstanding the foregoing, cannabis beverage products shall contain not more than one single standardized serving. - (4) A multiple-serving package of an edible cannabis product shall contain not more than one hundred milligrams of total THC. - (b) For purposes of cannabis sold to qualifying patients and caregivers: - (1) A single package shall contain not more than five ounces of cannabis or the equivalent thereof, as set forth in section 3 of the act. - [(3)](2) Each single standardized serving of an edible cannabis product or transdermal patch in a multiple-serving package shall be physically demarcated and readily separable in a way that enables a reasonable person to easily determine how much of the edible cannabis product constitutes a single standardized serving unless impracticable based on the product type.

-- (B) Packaging shall be deemed tamper-resistant if it has one or more indicators or barriers to entry that would preclude its contents from being accessed or adulterated without indicating to a reasonable person that the package was breached; and - (C) Packaging shall be deemed light-resistant if it is entirely and uniformly opaque and protects the whole of its contents from the effects of light. - (2) Packaging for cannabis intended for multiple-serving use shall be resealable in such a manner that is continuously child-resistant and preserves the integrity its contents. - (3) Packaging shall be impervious and protect its contents from contamination and exposure to any toxic or harmful substance, including any glue, adhesive, or other substance incorporated into the packaging. - (4) Packaging shall be entirely and uniformly white, and shall not incorporate any information, print, embossing, debossing, graphic or hidden feature, other than labeling required or permitted under section 21a-XXX-33 of these Policies and Procedures. - (5) Packaging shall not be visually similar to (A) any commercially similar product that does not contain cannabis, or (B) packaging used for any good that is marketed to an audience reasonably expected to be under twenty-one years of age.
+- (c) The design and materials used to package cannabis shall meet the following requirements: - (1) Packaging shall be child-resistant, tamper-resistant and light-resistant based on the following standards: - (A) Packaging shall be deemed child-resistant if it satisfies the standard for "special packaging" as set forth in the Poison Prevention Packaging Act of 1970 Regulations, 16 CFR 1700.1(b)(4); - (B) Packaging shall be deemed tamper-resistant if it has one or more indicators or barriers to entry that would preclude its contents from being accessed or adulterated without indicating to a reasonable person that the package was breached; and - (C) Packaging shall be deemed light-resistant if it is entirely and uniformly opaque and protects the whole of its contents from the effects of light. - (2) Packaging for cannabis intended for multiple-serving use shall be resealable in such a manner that is continuously child-resistant and preserves the integrity of its contents. - (3) Packaging shall be impervious and protect its contents from contamination and exposure to any toxic or harmful substance, including any glue, adhesive, or other substance incorporated into the packaging. - (4) Packaging shall be entirely and uniformly one color, and shall not incorporate any information, print, embossing, debossing, graphic or hidden feature, other than labeling required or permitted under section 21a-421j-33 of these Policies and Procedures, provided that the packaging of edible cannabis products shall be entirely and uniform[i]ly white.
+For the purposes of this provision, white and black shall be considered colors. - (5) Packaging shall not be visually similar to (A) any commercially similar product that does not contain cannabis, or (B) packaging used for any good that is marketed to an audience reasonably expected to be under twenty-one years of age.

-Section 21a-XXX-33.
+Section 21a-421j-33.
 Cannabis Labeling Requirements.